 - Separate, or batch, different products to prevent cross-contamination

 Due to pigging’s versatility, it lends itself to a variety of purposes.
-Whether you need to clean, batch or inspect your piping systems, there is a corresponding subcategory of pigging for your project.
+At B&W, our pigging services are primarily focused on cleaning applications inside new and existing plants.
+However, whether you need to clean, batch or inspect your piping systems, there is a corresponding subcategory of pigging for your project out there.

-Although it’s a highly effective cleaning method, pigging poses risks as well.
+Although it’s a highly effective cleaning method, pigging a pipeline poses risks as well.
 A common pitfall of pigging is the possibility of “stuck pigs.”
 This refers to the cleaning device, or pig, becoming lodged within a pipeline.
-However, this problem may be easily solved by removing pressure and allowing a pig to its original shape.
+However, this problem may be easily solved by removing pressure and allowing a pig to return to its original shape.

 What are the key differences between utility and inspection pigging?